Juliop1980/deep-encode/src/NN/README.md

 _In this folder lay all the plots in which for every video id a folder was created._
 _The plot of the respective video has the same name as the id of the video and contains the generated data in terms of bitrate and vmaf at different resolutions._

+#### encodding_ladders
+_In this folder lay all the encodding ladders of every video in pdf format._
+_This folder contains folders which have the same name as the video id it corresponds._

 ### Important commands

 _to run the scripts_